 Any text of an amount exceeding fair use standards (herein defined as more than two or three sentences or the equivalent thereof) or any graphic material reproduced from another source requires permission from the copyright holder and, if feasible, the original author(s) and also requires identification of the source; e.g., previous publication.

-All submitted papers will be checked of their similarity by Turnitin.
+All submitted papers will be checked of their similarity by Turnitin or Ithenticate.

 When plagiarism is identified, the Principal Editor responsible for the review of this paper and will agree on measures according to the extent of plagiarism detected in the paper in agreement with the following guidelines:

-ABNA : Journal of Islamic Early Childhood Education issues practices Zero tolerance towards plagiarism.
-We use Turnitin to evaluate the similarity index and then the editor decides the case of possible plagiarism (Similarity report will be provided to the author).
+Journal of Educational Management and Instruction practices Zero tolerance towards plagiarism.
+We use Turnitin or Ithenticate to evaluate the similarity index and then the editor decides the case of possible plagiarism (Similarity report will be provided to the author).
 Editorial board has passed the following actions:

 - Similarity Index above 40%: Article Rejected (due to poor citation and/or poor paraphrasing, article outright rejected, NO RESUBMISSION accepted).